ibm-cloud-docs/watsonxdata/known_issues.md

 When you use Spark 4.0 as runtime, ANSI mode is enabled by default.
 This cause failures when executing standard TPC-DS queries.
 To avoid these issues, ANSI mode should be disabled in Spark 4.0 templates by setting the configuration `spark.sql.ansi.enabled": "false"`.
 This ensures ANSI mode is not automatically activated and prevents query incompatibilities.

-## Access failures when CBR is enabled
+## Access failures when `Context-based restrictions` is enabled
 {: #known_issue54941}

-When CBR (Context-Based Restrictions) is enabled, ingestion jobs fail.
+When `Context-based restrictions` is enabled, ingestion jobs fail.
 Additionally, other operations that require metastore administrator access also fail.
 Ingestion and admin-level operations work as expected when CBR is disabled.

-## CBR does not work for lite instances
-{: #known_issue54941_1}

-## Health check for {{site.data.keyword.lakehouse_short}} instance fails due to authentication issue
+## Health check in {{site.data.keyword.lakehouse_short}} assistant fails when `Context-based restrictions` is enabled
 {: #known_issue54697}

-When attempting to retrieve health information for a {{site.data.keyword.lakehouse_short}} instance, the request may fail with an authentication error.
+When attempting to retrieve health information for a {{site.data.keyword.lakehouse_short}} instance in the {{site.data.keyword.lakehouse_short}} assistant when `Context-based restrictions` is enabled, the request may fail with an authentication error.
 This occurs because the account does not have the necessary permissions or is restricted by account-level network policies.
-As a result, the watsonxdata Assistant cannot access the required APIs to display health status.
+As a result, the {{site.data.keyword.lakehouse_short}} assistant cannot access the required APIs to display health status.

 ## Access denied error in Presto and Spark queries when Hadoop Ranger service is integrated
 {: #known_issue54244}